 Their first TV series, broadcast on Channel 4 in 2006, was a ground breaking mix of blunt-talking, animated characters with bizarre and surreal live action.
 Described as ‘badly drawn, utterly foul-mouthed, mean spirited and misanthropic…also very, very funny” by the Independent on Sunday, the series won unanimous critical praise and was nominated for a Rose D’Or award in 2009.
 Their second series was snapped up and broadcasted in the U.S. in 2009.

 They have had three exhibitions at Brighton’s Ink_d gallery, during which the highly collectable ‘Buy More Shit Or We’re All Fucked ‘ plastic bag, part of their inspired ‘Improperganda’ range, became the shopper’s favourite.
 A celebration of their artwork took place in London’s Maverick Gallery in June 2010, where their startlingly innovative ‘Periodic Table of Swearing’ print became an international phenomenon.
-This summer Modern Toss returned to Latitude Festival, where the Modern Toss Activity Tent was a major highlight of the festival, featuring a four-legged, interactive Periodic Table of Swearing, a Portrait Booth, and live Work cartoon.
+Since then, it has gone from print, to an actual table which was exhibited at Latitude festival, alongside the Portrait Booth in 2011.